What is Interstitial Cystitis?

 Interstitial cystitis, also called painful bladder syndrome, is a chronic inflammatory condition of the bladder wall characterized by pressure and pain above the pubic area as well as increased frequency and urgency of urination.

 A healthy bladder expands until it is full and then signals the brain (through the pelvic nerves) that it is time to urinate.
 With IC, these signals get mixed up.
 Individuals feel the need to urinate more often and with smaller amounts of urine than most people.
+Since the bladder is inflamed and irritated IC can be an extremely painful condition to live with.

 Who can get interstitial cystitis?